FactomWyomingEntity/prosper-pool/stratum_adj.md

   "params": ["preferred-difficulty"]
 }
 ```
 Used to indicate a preference for share difficulty to the pool.
-Servers are not required to honour this request,.
+Servers are not required to honor this request.

 # Methods (server to client)